nathaneltitane/dextop/README.md

 - Dextop does not root your device!
 - Dextop does not load any services or backends!
-- Dextop does not install or configure advanced system services!
+- Dextop does not install or configure audio or advanced system services!

 Dextop only loads applications as needed to keep a minimal footprint!